 All prospective visitors must complete the application and mail it to the facility the visitor wishes to visit.
 Parents/legal guardians shall be required to complete the application for minor children under the age of 18 and shall sign the application on behalf of the minor child.
 Faxes of the application are not acceptable.
 It is important that the application be completed fully and all questions answered honestly.
 Failure to provide all requested information may result in a delay in the processing of the application or a denial of visiting privileges.

 Visitors are sent information relative to the rules and procedures for visiting with the application for being considered as an approved visitor.

-You are reminded that the offender may also refuse a visit at any time and staff may terminate visiting at any time for security reasons or if the offender or visitor violates the rules governing visiting.
+Visitors are reminded that the person in prison may also refuse a visit at any time.
+Staff may terminate visiting at any time for security reasons or if the person in prison or visitor violates the rules governing visiting.

-Visitation is considered a privilege, not a right, and violation of rules may result in termination of the visit, loss of the offender’s visiting privileges, banning of the visitor from entering the institution or its grounds and/or criminal charges as circumstances warrant.
+Visitation is considered a privilege, not a right, and violation of rules may result in termination of the visit, loss of the imprisoned person’s visiting privileges, banning of the visitor from entering the institution or its grounds and/or criminal charges as circumstances warrant.

 A few helpful reminders:

 For more information on visitor guidelines and information, click here.